SOCIAL SKILLS AND COMMUNICATIONS

 Students apply these skills in real time during group work, transitions, lunch, and shared activities

-This progression moves students from awareness to independence.
+This allows students to move from awareness to independence.

 When social challenges arise, support happens calmly and thoughtfully within the learning environment.